The brutal reality of the Silk Stream Bridge

 Time for change

-Notwithstanding issues of environmental law, it is also clear times, priorities and public sentiment have changed since planning was approved for the footbridge in 2018.
+Notwithstanding the destruction of a large section of one of London’s premier SSSIs, it is also clear times, priorities and public sentiment have changed since planning was approved for the footbridge in 2018.

 Not only has the COVID-19 pandemic of 2020 ushered in a new age of green awareness and mental health concerns driven by a public keen to re-engage with nature, but the UK parliament declared a climate emergency in May 2019 with over two-hundred councils pledging to work with partners and local communities on tackling key issues such as decarbonisation and improved biodiversity.
-These alone should make Barnet Council and Barratt’s seriously reconsider the current proposals for the Silk Stream Bridge.
+Wetlands are now considered central to future-proofed urban planning, absorbing heat in summer and acting as a sponge in winter.
+These alone should make Barnet Council and Barratt London seriously reconsider the current proposals for the Silk Stream Bridge.

 What’s more, most of the residents newly installed in the Hendon Waterside redevelopment have no idea about this bridge; their opinions have not been polled as the bridge was approved before they moved in.
 Who says they want direct access to football pitches?
 Maybe they’d like to save a protected 70 year-old SSSI.
 Maybe they’d be prepared to walk a little further along a different route and have both.

-Already 50m of nearby shoreline willow – crucial screening for breeding waterbirds – has been cut down to create a view for a new children's playground and a vista through the estate from the busy A5.
-If the bridge goes ahead as planned, it could quickly prove a huge misjudgment as an amenity, and the northern arm of the Welsh Harp — a fragile, legally protected wildlife habitat since 1950 —would be at further risk of becoming little more than an ornamental lake for private housing.
+If the bridge goes ahead as planned, it could quickly prove a huge misjudgment as an amenity, and the northern arm of the Welsh Harp — a fragile wildlife habitat for protected breeding species since 1950 — would be at further risk of becoming little more than an ornamental lake for private housing.

 Is there a solution?

-If a bridge is still deemed essential to the over all regeneration of the West Hendon estate and abandoning it completely is not an option, we say yes, there is a better solution.
+Yet, if a clear span bridge is still deemed essential to the over all regeneration of the West Hendon estate and abandoning it completely is not an option, we say yes, there is a better solution.

 Possible alternative routes minimising impact on wetlands

-However, we propose a new solution in the illustration above — a raised bridge to meet conditions, but either curved or angled to swerve around the wetlands.
+We propose a new solution in the illustration above — a raised bridge to meet current planning conditions, but through a revised corridor, and either curved or angled to swerve around the wetlands.
 (The open water of the wetlands is clearly visible between the tree canopy in this 2021 Google Maps image.)
-Saving the integrity of the SSSI wetlands should be ample justification for the new span design.
+Saving the integrity of the SSSI wetlands should be ample justification for a revised bridge corridor and new span design.

 The wetlands — long overdue rehabilitation — could then be restored as part of the ecological mitigation works due after construction, and align with other Government-approved Blue and Green Recovery programmes and climate emergency targets across the UK.

-We urge Barnet Council, Barratt’s and Natural England to acknowledge the presence of the neglected 1985 wetlands and re-assess the sheer scale of the ecological damage done by the proposed bridge, and we vigorously recommend a planning permission amendment is issued that alters the bridge’s alignment.
+We urge Barnet Council, Barratt London and Natural England to now acknowledge the presence of the neglected 1985 wetlands and re-assess the sheer scale of the ecological damage that will be done by the proposed bridge, and we vigorously recommend a planning permission amendment is issued that either abandons the project or significantly alters the bridge’s alignment.